YuriyIvon/DatabaseBenchmark/README.md

 * `ColumnType` - a source column type.
 * `Distinct` - specifies whether to apply a distinct value filter when retrieving data from the source column.
 * `WeightedItems` - see [ListItem generator](#listitem_generator) for more details.

+#### ColumnIterator
+Sequentially returns each item from a list retrieved from a table column in the target database.
+Uses the same logic as the [ListIterator generator](#listiterator_generator), but a different primary source.

+The available attributes are:
+* `TableName` - a name of the source table.
+* `ColumnName` - a name of the source column.
+* `ColumnType` - a source column type.
+* `Distinct` - specifies whether to apply a distinct value filter when retrieving data from the source column.

 #### Guid
 Generates a random GUID.